Originally published on December 10, 2013

 To protect against floodbacks on systems vulnerable to liquid refrigerant damage such as heat pumps, the accumulator’s function is to intercept the liquid refrigerant before it can reach the compressor.
 When a coil defrost is required, the compressor is exposed to sudden surges of liquid that can create extreme stresses in the system.
 The accumulator can act as a receiver during the heating and defrost cycles when system imbalance or an overcharge from ﬁeld service could result in excessive liquid refrigerant in the system.

 The accumulator can store the refrigerant until needed and feed it back to the compressor at an acceptable rate.
 Major movements of refrigerant take place at the initiation and termination of a defrost cycle, and while it is not necessary or even desirable to stop this movement, it is essential that the rate at which the liquid refrigerant is fed back to the compressor be controlled.
 Along with this proper metering, the accumulator can effectively maintain the crankcase or bottom shell temperature at acceptable limits.
-A properly designed suction accumulator can provided excellent protection against both potential hazards.
+A properly designed suction accumulator can provide excellent protection against both potential hazards.

-What type/size accumulator should be used?
+What type or size of accumulator should be used?

 This component should be located in the compressor suction line between the evaporator and the compressor.
 It needs to have a volume/capacity large enough to hold the maximum amount of liquid that might return to it, and must have provisions for a positive return of oil to the compressor.